MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/common-problems.md

 ## Common networking errors ##

+### HostPort publishing is not working ###
+It is currently not possible to publish ports using the Kubernetes `containers.ports.hostPort` field as this field is not honored by Windows CNI plugins.
+Please use NodePort publishing for the time being to publish ports on the Node.

 ### I am seeing errors such as "hnsCall failed in Win32: The wrong diskette is in the drive." ###
 This error can occur when making custom modifications to HNS objects or installing new Windows Update that introduce changes to HNS without tearing down old HNS objects.
 It indicates that a HNS object which was previously created before an update is incompatible with the currently installed HNS version.